The Association for Women's Health Care

 Choosing a method of birth control sounds simple -- and it can be an easy process -- but it’s also important to consider when you’ll want to have children, whether you’re more comfortable with one type of contraceptive, and other life factors.
 The doctors at The Association for Women’s Health Care provide the information, guidance, and medical care you need to make the best birth control decision.
-Contact us to schedule an appointment to get birth control at one of our convenient locations in Chicago and Northbrook, Illinois.
+Contact us to schedule an appointment to get birth control at one of our convenient locations in The Loop in Chicago and Northbrook, Illinois.

 Birth control is certainly the key element of family planning, as it lets you plan the number of children you’ll have and when you’ll get pregnant.
 But there’s more to family planning than just birth control.